Help & Documentation

 Supported Formats

-- CloudFront — Standard CloudFront log format (.gz)
+- CloudFront Standard Logs β Default CloudFront access log format (.gz)

 How to Import

-- Go to Import Logs in the sidebar
+- Go to Import Logs in the Tools section of the sidebar

-- Drag and drop your log files or click to browse
+- Drag and drop your log file or click to browse

 Import Status